Audrey Flack: Sculpture

-Audrey Flack's sculpture is often overlooked in light of her better-known Photorealist paintings.
-In this interview, Flack discusses the fact that she is self-taught in sculpture.
-She incorporates religion and mythology into her sculpture rather than the historical or everyday subjects of her paintings.
+Flack's sculpture is often overlooked in light of her better-known photorealist paintings.
+In The New Civic Art: An Interview with Audrey Flack, Flack discussed the fact that she was self-taught in sculpture.
+She incorporated religion and mythology into her sculpture rather than the historical or everyday subjects of her paintings.
 Her sculptures often demonstrate a connection to the female form, including a series of diverse, heroic women and goddess figures.
 These depictions of women differ from those of traditional femininity, but rather are athletic, older, and strong.
-As Flack describes them: "they are real yet idealized... the 'goddesses in everywoman.'"
+As Flack described them: "they are real yet idealized... the 'goddesses in everywoman.'"

 In the early 1990s, Flack was commissioned by a group called Friends of Queen Catherine to create a monumental bronze statue of Catherine of Braganza, in whose honor the borough of Queens is named.
-The statue, which would have been roughly the height of a nine-story building, was meant to be installed on the East River shore in the Hunters Point area of Long Island City, across from the United Nations.
+The statue, which would have been roughly the height of a nine-story building, was meant to be installed on the East River shore in the Hunters Point area of Long Island City, across from the United Nations Headquarters.
 The project was never fully realized, however, as protestors in the mid-late 1990s objected to Queen Catherine's ties to the Transatlantic Slave Trade.
-(Others objected to the statue of a monarch overlooking a Revolutionary War battleground.)
+(Others objected to the statue of a monarch overlooking an American Revolutionary War battleground.)
 Flack nevertheless remained dedicated to the project, and notes that she endeavored to depict Catherine as biracial, reflecting her Portuguese background and paying homage to the ethnic diversity of the borough of Queens.
-Several preliminary models of the statue are now in public collections, including the Butler Institute of American Art and the Allen Memorial Art Museum.